 The front apron on the bow front table is, of course, curved.
 To make this curve, I’m using two pieces of walnut that I re-sawed into 1/8″ thick pieces.
-Unfortunately I couldn’t get a single piece thick enough and so I had to use two pieces.
+Unfortunately I couldn’t get a single piece thick enough and so I had to use two pieces to create the unique furniture.
 I spent a lot of time working out the front piece and am really happy with the results (see last picture).

 After re-sawing the walnut, I only cleaned it up marginally with some sandpaper.
 In retrospect, this was a mistake as my final apron piece is not of uniform thickness (from top to bottom).
 I could work around it, but needless to say that was a little annoying.
 I could have re-sawn slightly thicker and used my thickness planer (with backer) to get a uniform thickness across the thin pieces.
 Or, if I had a drum sander of course that would be much better!